jamietre/CsQuery/documentation/create.md

     CQ.CreateFragment(..)   // Create a fragment.

-This method interprets the content as a true fragment that you may use for any purpose.
-No attempt will be made to identify and create missing opening tags such as `tbody` -- the actual markup will be interpreted exactly as presented.
-Missing close tag rules still apply, though, since it's impossible to create a CQ document that has incomplete nodes.
+This method interprets the content as a fragment that you may use for any purpose.
+The context will be assumed to be legal for the first tag found; howver, any invalid child constructs will be parsed according to HTML5 rules.

-When creating HTML from a selector using jQuery syntax, this is the method that will be used.
+When creating HTML from a selector using jQuery syntax, this is the method that is used:

     var fragment = someCsQueryDocument.Select["<div /">];

+Note that when using `CreateFragment`, self-closing syntax is allowed for tags.
+HTML5 rules specify that this construct should be ignored, so normally, a self-closing tag would be handled the same as an opening tag.
+This method explicitly permits this syntax for convenience.
+You can also control this using the `DomRenderingOptions.AllowSelfClosingTags` flag.

+<i>Create A Fragment In Tag Context</i>

-There's an important overload for `CreateFragment` that offers functionality you can't get anywhere else:
+There's an important overload for `CreateFragment` that offers functionality not available through the `Create` method:

     CQ CreateFragment(string html, string context)